 Documenting evidence is also important if you eventually take legal action.
 When it comes to preserving evidence of the reviews themselves, we suggest taking the below 3 steps:

 Step 1: Locate the Google review

-Step 2: Click on the reviewer’s name.
+Step 2: Click on the account holder’s name

 Step 3: Screenshot and Copy the URL